ACH2024/ACH/README.md

-# ACH: Adaptive Communication in Heterogeneous Multi-Agent Reinforcement Learning
+#  Adaptive Communication in Heterogeneous Multi-Agent Reinforcement Learning

-This repository is the official implementation of ACH, short for Adaptive Comm-MARL framework for Heterogeneous multi-agent multi-subgoal cooperation.
+This repository is the official implementation of Adaptive Communication in Heterogeneous Multi-Agent Reinforcement Learning.
+The proposed ACH is short for Adaptive Communication-based multi-agent reinforcement learning framework for Heterogeneous multi-agent multi-subgoal cooperation.

 ## Requirements